Yitzhak851/progSys-C/README.md

-# progSys-C
+# Hi and welcome to my progSys-C (course) repo ! 🚀

+Hello everyone , <br>
+This 'repository' contain my progSys-C (course) H.W, <br>
-Excersices at linux and C language
+At the course we work on excersices at linux and C language. <br> Good luck!! 👩‍💻🧙‍♂️🚀👩‍💻🔥

+# Ready, Set, Code!
+# Good luck with your view !